 The final goal or simply another career transition that will be best served through maximising the price and attractiveness of your business.
 How to add value to attract a premium purchaser should be your pre-occupation.

 Obviously the missing link is University into Hospital or Public Health as a first career move.
 This pivot is not my area of expertise, despite it being the first move I made when graduating.

-During 2019 the Practitioner Business Academy will be rolling out a series of career development workshops and seminars focusing on these career Pivot Points.
+The Practitioner Business Academy will be rolling out a series of career development workshops and seminars focusing on these career Pivot Points.
 The learning outcomes are designed to enable success for the practitioner as he or she negotiates new work places, cultures, skill-sets and leadership models.
 Success for all – the practitioner, their clients and their employees or colleagues

 The process will involve a combination of face-to-face seminars, online training and self-guided learning.
 The benefits will accrue to the participant and be transferable as their career continues to evolve, and also to the employer(s) current and future.

 More information will be posted as the program develops, events are scheduled and interest grows.